zkdlyn/APM1220/FA1 Exploring Multivariate Data/APM1220_FA1_BAYBAYON.md

     implications might this have for analyses such as MANOVA or discriminant analysis?

+The MANOVA requires that the data follows a multivariate normal distribution.
+If violated, these analyses may lead to inaccurate inferences and invalid results potentially increasing Type I errors.

 14. Examine the Q-Q plots of Mahalanobis distances.
 Do points deviate strongly from the line?
 Which observations might be problematic?

+Most points lie near the diagonal of the Q-Q plots with some points deviating slightly.
+In the plants Q-Q plot, P8 is plotted far from the clustering of other points in the lower left area.

 15. How do the visual plots complement or contrast with the numerical test results?